Pride organizers keep eye on drag laws ahead of festivals

 Bills to limit or ban drag were filed in more than a dozen states.
 The only other state set to enact a law is Florida, where Republican Gov. Ron DeSantis is expected to sign a bill.

-Kayla Bates, a founder of ELGbtq+, an organizer of the community Pride festival and parade in Elgin, Illinois, said she expects a large turnout for the inaugural event given the legislation targeting transgender rights and drag shows elsewhere.
+Kayla Bates, a founder of ELGbtq+, an organizer of the community Pride festival and parade in Elgin, Illinois, said they expect a large turnout for the inaugural event given the legislation targeting transgender rights and drag shows elsewhere.

-“I think people want to really make it known that they back us and that we should feel safe and protected in our community,” she said.
+“I think people want to really make it known that they back us and that we should feel safe and protected in our community,” Bates said.

 Often held in June, Pride events began as way to commemorate the uprising by New York’s LGBTQ+ communities in 1969, known as the Stonewall rebellion, and as a way to celebrate the LGBTQ+ rights movement.